bioinformatics-polito/EGAsubmitter/README.md

 # Start!

-<div style="text-align: justify">**ATTENTION**: you will need EGA credentials.
+**ATTENTION**: you will need EGA credentials.
 If you still do not have them, please contact EGA first (https://ega-archive.org/submission-form.php) to create a profile.
-Ideally, for each big submission a new account is requested.</div>
+Ideally, for each big submission a new account is requested.

 Please move in a folder of your choice and clone EGASubmitter repo, with:
 `$ git clone git@github.com:MaddyPlayer/EGAsubmitter.git`